Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Abstract

 \section{Abstract}

 Estimating the rigid transformation between two LiDAR scans through putative 3D correspondences is a typical point cloud registration paradigm.
 Current 3D feature matching approaches commonly lead to numerous outlier correspondences, making outlier-robust registration techniques indispensable.
 Many recent studies have adopted the branch and bound (BnB) optimization framework to solve the correspondence-based point cloud registration problem globally and deterministically.
-Nonetheless, BnB-based methods are time-consuming to search the entire 6-dimensional parameter space, since their computational complexity is exponential to the dimension of the solution domain.
-In order to enhance algorithm efficiency, existing works attempt to decouple the 6 degrees of freedom (DOF) original problem into two 3-DOF sub-problems, thereby reducing the dimension of the parameter space.
-In contrast, our proposed approach introduces a novel pose decoupling strategy based on residual projections, effectively decomposing the raw problem into three 2-DOF rotation search sub-problems.
-Subsequently, we employ a novel BnB-based search method to solve these sub-problems, achieving efficient and deterministic registration.
-Furthermore, our method can be adapted to address the challenging problem of simultaneous pose and correspondence registration (SPCR).
-Through extensive experiments conducted on synthetic and real-world datasets, we demonstrate that our proposed method outperforms state-of-the-art methods in terms of efficiency, while simultaneously ensuring robustness.
+Nonetheless, BnB-based methods are time-consuming to search the entire 6-dimensional parameter space, since their computational complexity is exponential to the solution domain dimension in the worst-case.
+To enhance algorithm efficiency, existing works attempt to decouple the 6 degrees of freedom (DOF) original problem into two 3-DOF sub-problems, thereby reducing the search space.
+In contrast, our approach introduces a novel pose decoupling strategy based on residual projections, decomposing the raw registration problem into three sub-problems.
+Subsequently, we embed interval stabbing into BnB to solve these sub-problems within a lower two-dimensional domain, resulting in efficient and deterministic registration.
+Moreover, our method can be adapted to address the challenging problem of simultaneous pose and registration.
+Through comprehensive experiments conducted on challenging synthetic and real-world datasets, we demonstrate that the proposed method outperforms state-of-the-art methods in terms of efficiency while maintaining comparable robustness.